 This post may contain affiliate links.
 You can read my affiliate policy here.

-Parsley (petroselinum crispum) is a wonderful versatile herbs that can be used in pasta dishes, egg dishes, a garnish for soups, and the greens for salads.
-It adds a bright, fresh flavor to any dish.
+Parsley (Petroselinum crispum) is a wonderful versatile herb that can be used in pasta dishes, egg dishes, a garnish for soups, and greens for salads.
+It adds a bright, fresh flavor and a pop of color to any dish.

 When to harvest parsley leaves

-Parsley plants can be harvested around 16 weeks after sowing seeds, though you can start to pick leaves as soon as the plant starts to get bushy.
+Parsley plants can be harvested around 16 weeks after sowing seeds, though you can start to pick leaves as soon as the parsley seedlings start to get bushy.

 The best time of day to harvest parsley is in the morning after the dew has dried, but before the day has started to heat up.

 Which stems of parsley to harvest?

 If the stems (or sprigs) have three or more bundles of leaves they can be harvested.
 Avoid harvesting those with only one or two leaf bundles.

 How to harvest parsley so it keeps growing